Innovations in the Monitoring and Analysis of Distribution Systems to Improve reliability, Safety, and Reduce Risk of Wildfires and Major Storms

 28AB

 Each panelist will present one aspect of the system.
-Jonathan Woldemariam, SDG&E Director of Wildfire, will present the high priority use cases to include predicting overhead and underground conductor failures, identifying an energized downed/broken conductor, and determining the precise location of the fault.
-Ryan Anthon, PacifiCorp Director of Grid Modernization, will present the measurement and ancillary data that is required to implement the use cases to include the next generation of waveform capture AMI meters, and substation and circuit monitoring data.
-John Janney, Director of Southern California Edison’s T&D IT and Communications, will present the communications system and IT infrastructure required to collect, store, and expose the data.
+Jonathan Woldemariam, SDG&E Director of Wildfire, will present high priority use cases to include the prediction of overhead and underground conductor failures, the idenfication of an energized downed/broken conductor, and the determination of the precise location of the fault.
+Ryan Anthon, PacifiCorp Director of Grid Modernization, will present the measurement and ancillary data that is required to implement the use cases to include the next generation of waveform capture AMI meters and substation and circuit monitoring data.
+David Kreiss, Power Systems Consultant, will present the end-to-end architecture of the system that will produce the expected results to include the quantization of anticipated benefits, and Jun Wen, Southern California Edison, senior manager of grid innovations, will present a view of the future of advanced distribution systems as” Towards Autonomous Awareness: Orchestrating Sensors, Analytics, and Operations at Scale“.

-The theme of the panel is that changes in our distbution system that have occurred require that we develop better distribution monitoring and analysis systems.
-These changes include the increased occurrence of wildfires and major storms, the growth of loads including electric vehicle chargers and data centers that are exceeding the loading capabilities of circuits and apparatus as well as the growth of DERs and residential solar.
+The theme of the panel is that changes in our distribution system require that we develop better distribution monitoring and analysis systems.
+These changes include the increased occurrence of wildfires and major storms, the growth of loads including electric vehicle chargers and data centers that are exceeding the loading capabilities of circuits and apparatus, as well as the growth of DERs and residential solar.

 The panel will then describe the end-to-end systems that can address these changes and improve distribution operations and management.

-The panel will also discuss the deployement of two pilots, their scope and intial results.
+The panel will also discuss the deployment of two pilots, their scope and initial results.

-Based upon the fomral persentation contaten and the anticipated questions, we expect attendees to learn the following:
+Based upon the formal presentation content and the anticipated questions, we expect attendees to learn the following:

-· New use cases that have been researched and demonstrated that provide high value.
-These uses case include real-time fault location and predicting underground cable, overhead conductor, identfying energized downed condutors, and detecting vegitation incursion.
+• New use cases that have been researched and demonstrated that provide high value.
+These uses case include real-time fault location and predicting underground cable, overhead conductor, identifying energized downed conductors, and detecting vegetation incursion.

-· A clear explanation of the new generation of meters, their capabilities, and what Distributed Intelligence means to you.
+• A clear explanation of the new AMI generation of meters, their capabilities, and what Distributed Intelligence means to you.

-· The scope of the next gen system and a clear presentation of its components and complexity to ensure that adequate resources and time are requested and hopefully allocated.
+• The scope of the next gen system and a clear presentation of its components and complexity to ensure that adequate resources and time are requested and allocated.

 David Kreiss